-While the Dirt to Dinner team has been somewhat outspoken on the undeniable global benefits of genetic engineering technology, we are admittedly concerned about our environment and the affect pesticide use has on a surrounding ecosystem.
-We approached this topic with no bias.
-Google “glyphosate” and you will see what the average consumer (and gardener) gets to read when they want to become more informed.
+While the Dirt to Dinner team has been somewhat outspoken on the undeniable global benefits of genetic engineering technology, we are admittedly concerned about our environment and the effect pesticide use has on a surrounding ecosystem.
 But, we asked ourselves—what is the science behind this herbicide?
 What is verified research telling us?
-And even…what is glyphosate?
+And…what is glyphosate?

-In fact, no other herbicide active ingredient compares in terms of numbers of approved uses!
+In fact, no other herbicide compares in terms of numbers of approved uses!

-The primary large agricultural crops include soy, corn, canola, alfalfa, cotton, and sorghum.
+The primary agricultural crops for glyphosate application include soy, corn, canola, alfalfa, cotton, and sorghum.
 According to USDA survey data, in 2016 HT (herbicide-tolerant) soybeans represent 94% of soybean acreage, HT cotton represents 89% of cotton acreage, and HT corn represents 89% of corn acreage.

 How does glyphosate work?

-Glyphosate adsorbs quickly and tightly binds to the soil.
+Glyphosate absorbs quickly and tightly binds to the soil.
 Microbes in the soil rapidly decompose the product so little—if any— product leaches from the applied area.

 What are the benefits of glyphosate?

 By killing all the weeds and not the crop, a farmer can make fewer herbicide passes through his crop.
 In addition, the farmer doesn’t have to “till” their field to rip out the weeds.
-This benefits the fertile top soil and prevents it from blowing away in the wind (think: Dust Bowl from the 1930s.)
-In wet areas, glyphosate is sometime used as a tool for drying down crops before harvest.
+This benefits the fertile topsoil and prevents it from run-off or displacement.
+In wet areas, glyphosate is sometimes used as a tool for drying down crops before harvest.

 How much glyphosate does the average farmer use?

-Contrary to what is often reported by much of the media, farmers do not “douse, drown, drench or saturate” crops in chemicals.
+Contrary to what is often reported by much of the media, farmers do not douse, drown, drench or saturate crops in chemicals.
 Farmers actually do what they can to minimize total herbicide use.
-After all, chemicals are expensive, it takes resources and time to apply them, and there are crop rotation and herbicide resistant issues to have to contend with.
+After all, chemicals are expensive, it takes resources and time to apply them, and there are crop rotation and herbicide resistant issues to contend with.

 Glyphosate is an herbicide, so it is a toxic substance.
-As we have mentioned in Nix the Toxins, toxicity is related to the dose or the amount you consume, inhale, or rub on your skin.
-But is it more toxic than caffeine, table salt, or vinegar?
+As we have mentioned in Nix the Toxins, toxicity is related to the dose or the amount you consume, inhale or rub on your skin.
 To examine toxicity, scientists look at something called the LD50 value.
 This metric is a standard measurement of acute toxicity for chemicals.